Frequently Asked Questions

 Concerns about Food.

-All meals during your stay will be provided and prepared on site by a dietary team, overseen by our chef that focuses on nutritional balance and diversity.
+All meals during your stay will be provided and prepared on site by a dietary team, overseen by our chef, that focuses on nutritional balance and diversity.
 If you have any dietary restrictions, please notify our staff immediately so that we can accommodate you appropriately.
-In addition to these mealtimes, you have access to healthy snack options that are provided.
+In addition to these mealtimes, healthy snack options are provided.
 We focus on balance: caloric intake is a priority of our integrated whole health approach.
 For safety reasons, no food or other consumable items may be brought to the program.

 Who can visit and when is visitation?

 Up to 2 family members at one time may visit a client during scheduled visiting time.
 The number and age of visitors during visitation and Family weekend are limited.
 Weekend visitation schedule is Sunday from 1:00-5:00 p.m.

 Are phone calls, cell phones, computers, or electronics permitted?